julzaza/wildwitchherbs/_posts/2025-12-04-midwinter-kitchen-witchcraft.md

 Its roles:

-– Feed the living
+- Feed the living
-– Offer crumbs to the ancestors
+- Offer crumbs to ancestors
-– Protect the house when a piece was hung near the door
+- Protect the house when hung near the door
-– Bless animals when mixed with grain
+- Bless animals when mixed with grain
-– Anchor the luck of the household
+- Anchor household luck

-A tiny piece was saved and kept in the pantry all year to guard the food supply.

-Reconstructing the charm:

-Bake a round loaf.
-Before scoring the top, whisper your household’s name.
+**Reconstructing the charm:** Bake a round loaf.
+Before scoring, whisper your household’s name.
+Mark the bread.
-Mark the bread with a line or cross.
 Feed a piece to the fire, a piece to yourself, and a piece to the earth.

+See also: **[How Witches Used Evergreen Trees Before Christmas Existed](/evergreens-witchcraft)** for using evergreen boughs as additional protection alongside bread charms.

 ---